ksu-hmi/AI-PredictFlow-Optimizing-Patient-Flow-and-Resource-Allocation/README.md

 # AI-PredictFlow-Optimizing-Patient-Flow-and-Resource-Allocation
 This project focuses on using artificial intelligence (AI) and machine learning (ML) to improve patient flow and resource allocation in hospitals.
-The goal is to predict patient movements—such as admissions, transfers, and discharges—and optimize resource use, especially in busy areas like MedSurg and PCU.
+The goal is to predict patient movements such as admissions, transfers, and discharges and optimize resource use, especially in busy areas like MedSurg and PCU.
 By making staffing and bed placement decisions more efficient, this tool aims to reduce delays, improve patient care, and ease the workload on hospital staff.

 How It Works
 Flagging During Admission Process: